Cash for Keys – Could it Work for You?

-Cash for keys, in concept, is a simple, straightforward process, legal in all 50 states.
+Cash for keys is a relocation assistance agreement.
+In concept, it's a simple, straightforward process, legal in all 50 states.
 It’s exactly what it sounds like: an agreement, entered into voluntarily by a landlord and tenant, in which cash or other value is provided to the tenant as an incentive for them to hand over the keys and move out of the rental.

 A renter may also suggest cash for keys independently, without any prompting from the landlord, which can result in a move-out agreement.

 Cash for keys gained popularity during the housing crisis in 2008.
 Real estate owners, who represented banks, offered cash to underwater and nonpaying homeowners by the millions in heavy hit communities, in Florida, Southern California and other regions.
 Offering the strapped homeowners cash to vacate their homes saved banks from going through the costly and time-consuming process of foreclosure.

 Over the years, landlords have also begun using cash for keys as a way to entice nonpaying renters, for example, to leave their residences instead of filing eviction notices, spending months in housing courts, sitting on empty rentals and paying court and other costs.
 Some landlords have also used cash for keys to encourage paying tenants to leave a unit that they want to renovate or sell, or vacate for other reasons.

 For the purposes of this article, we refer to cash for keys between landlords and tenants.

 Now or Later